-Meetings in Teams include audio, video, and screen sharing.
+Meetings in Teams include audio, video, screen sharing, and breakout rooms.
 They're one of the key ways to collaborate in Teams.
-You can share your screen, your Powerpoint slides, or use a Whiteboard to collaborate with your class in real time.
+You can share your screen, your PowerPoint slides, or use a Whiteboard to collaborate with your class in real time.
 Team Meetings can be launched quickly from your Canvas course site or from your Class Team site.

 Create channels within your class team to organize students to work together on group projects.
 You can create as many as 100 channels per team.
 All students in the class team can view the team’s channels—notify the students you’d like to work in each one.
 Use the Files, Conversations, and Notes tabs in each channel to organize group collaboration.
 See Actions for Teams Chats, Conversations, Posts (Microsoft).

 Every Class team comes with its own OneNote Class Notebook.
 This digital notebook is available for the whole class to store text, images, handwritten notes, attachments, links, voice, video, and more.
 There are 3 components to the Class Notebook: